adamnpeace/micro-wc-plugin/README.md

-# micro-wc-plugin #
+# Micro Word Count Plugin

+* Written in go *

-Word and character counter for micro go editor.
+Word and character counter for micro editor.